Azure/kubeflow-labs/4-helm/README.md

 ...
 ```

-You can see all the objects necessary to run our Wordpress application in my Kubernetes cluster deployed such as **pods**, **services**, **secrets** etc...
-And even more, since you we need a MariaDB engine to run Wordpress, he also automatically deployed it as dependency in my cluster !
+You can see all the objects that are necessary to run our Wordpress application in your Kubernetes cluster deployed such as **pods**, **services**, **secrets** etc...
+Furthermore, since we need a MariaDB engine to run Wordpress, Helm did also automatically deploy it as a dependency in the cluster !

-As you can see inside the [Wordpress's Chart documentation](https://github.com/kubernetes/charts/tree/master/stable/wordpress) you can overide some values such as the image, the database name or the smtp server for example.
+As you can see inside the [Wordpress's Chart documentation](https://github.com/kubernetes/charts/tree/master/stable/wordpress) you can override some values such as the image, the database name or the SMTP server for example.

-You just have to use the `--set` command during the `install` command, such as :
+You just have to use the `--set` option during the `install` command, like so :

 ```bash
 helm install --name my-wordpress \